loga1988/SpringBootProj/README.md

 PAAS -- Platform as a service PCF
 IAAS -- Infrastructure as a service AWS
 SAAS -- Software as a service Microsoft office

+ACID

+Atomicity -- transaction takes place once and doesn't happen at all Consistency --database consistent before and after transaction Isolation -- multiple transactions at the same time Durability -- changes of successful transaction occurs wven after system failure